-The report by the Ohio Department of Rehabilitation and Correction also said prison officials had falsified logs and failed to make scheduled checks on Castro's cell September 3, the day of his death.
+The report by the Ohio Department of Rehabilitation and Correction also said prison officials had falsified logs and failed to make regular checks on Castro's cell September 3, the day of his death.

-Castro had been serving a sentence of life plus 1,000 years for the abduction, torture and detention of three young Cleveland women.
-He was taken off suicide watch in June, but was supposed to have been monitored every 30 minutes by guards.
+Castro was serving a sentence of life plus 1,000 years for the abduction, torture and detention of three young Cleveland women.
+He was taken off suicide watch in June, but was to have been monitored by guards every 30 minutes.

 "There appears to be no known, substantiated motivation for the self-inflicted death," the report found.

 The state prison report said Castro's trousers and underwear were down around his ankles when he was found hanging from a bed sheet, although the relevance of the finding is "unclear."
 Those facts were relayed to the Ohio State Highway Patrol for "consideration of the possibility of auto-erotic asphyxiation," the report said.